 Appoint committee or Special Interest Group (SIG) chairpersons.

-Serve as Chapter representative to DAMA International and other groups or functions.
+Serve as Chapter representative to DAMA-I and other groups or functions.

-Assist and coordinate the efforts of all officers in the performance of their responsibilities.
+Assist and coordinate the efforts of all VPs and AVPs in the performance of their responsibilities.

-Appoint an individual who is not an officer (or a member with access to DAMA-MN finances) to conduct a yearly audit.
+Appoint an individual who is not a VP or AVP (or a member with access to DAMA-MN finances) to conduct a yearly audit.

-Appoint a committee to find nominees for either a current officer who is unable to complete their term or for the complete slate of DAMA officers for the next year.
+Appoint a committee to find nominees for either a current VP or AVP who is unable to complete their term, or for the complete term of DAMA VPs and AVPs for the next year.

-Communications Officer
+VP of Communications

-Publish a monthly newsletter announcing upcoming Chapter meetings and other conferences.
+Publish a monthly newsletter announcing upcoming Chapter meetings and other conferences at least 3 months in advance.

-Record and manage content of Chapter and Board meetings, Bylaws changes and other DAMA related documentation.
+Record and manage content of Chapter and Board meetings, Bylaws changes, and other DAMA related documentation.

 Process all Charter modifications.